 Elizabeth de Burgh and Robert the Bruce were reunited and went on to have four children - Matilda, Margaret, John and David, who would become David II, King of Scots.
 Elizabeth died on 27 October 1327 and was buried in Dunfermline Abbey.

-Marjorie Bruce returned to Scotland and married Sir Walter Stewart.
+Marjory Bruce returned to Scotland and married Sir Walter Stewart.
 She fell from a horse while pregnant and died as she gave birth to a baby boy.
 Marjory was buried in Paisley Abbey.
-Her son Robert would become King Robert III, King of Scots.
+Her son Robert would become King Robert II, King of Scots.